Skip to main content

 Male Hormonal Health and Arrhythmia

 In men, the gradual decline of testosterone production, often termed andropause or hypogonadism, also carries significant implications for cardiovascular health.
-Low are associated with a range of symptoms, including fatigue, reduced muscle mass, and mood changes.
+Low testosterone levels are associated with a range of symptoms, including fatigue, reduced muscle mass, and mood changes.
 Its impact on the heart’s electrical system is a critical, though less discussed, aspect of male aging.

 Studies have demonstrated a clear link between declining testosterone and a lengthening of the QTc interval, mirroring some of the electrical changes seen in women and presenting an increased risk for ventricular arrhythmias.